bioinformatics-hub-ke/ParticipantsList-GitHandsOn/README.md

-## List of students in the course, written as "firstname lastname" #alphabetical by firstname
+## List of participants in the workshop, written as "firstname lastname" #alphabetical by firstname